openstack-archive/fuel-docs/pages/release-notes/v3-2-grizzly-full.rst

 Platform Tests Are Broken
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Platform Tests were added to ensure that platform level services are operating correctly after OpenStack cluster is deployed.
-Heat, Savanna and Murano services are tested.
+Platform Tests ensure that platform level services operate correctly after OpenStack cluster is deployed.
+Heat, Savanna and Murano services are verified by Platform Tests.
 However due to a bug the tests are not working properly and always fail.

 Other Limitations
 ^^^^^^^^^^^^^^^^^^